johanjaners/johanjaners/README.md

 ## 👋 Hi, I'm Johan Janérs

 I build tools for extracting insights and solving problems — using data systems, pipelines, and code.
-Exploring data workflows using Python, Linux, and Git.
+Exploring data workflows using Python, SQL, and Git.
-Focused on performance analysis using Python-based tools to extract KPIs and generate structured reports.
+Focused on performance analysis using Python-based ETLs to extract KPIs, generate structured reports and metadata exports for SQL database.

 ---

 ### 🛠️ Projects

-- **mf4_analyzer** — Python-based pipeline for processing `.mf4` EV system logs, extracting KPIs, and generating structured reports and metadata exports.
+- **mf4_analyzer** — Python-based ETL pipeline for processing `.mf4` EV system logs, extracting KPIs, and generating structured reports and metadata exports for SQL database.
 - **mf4_visualizer** — Visualize filtered signal data from `.mf4` logs with export and plotting tools.
 - **johanjaners** — Personal GitHub config and profile setup.